dotnet/systemweb-adapters/README.md

    </configuration>
    ```
 2. Install `Microsoft.AspNetCore.SystemWebAdapters`
-3. If you use `HttpContext.Session`, install `Microsoft.AspNetCore.SystemWebAdapters.SessionState`
+3. If you want to use JSON serialization, install `Microsoft.AspNetCore.SystemWebAdapters.SystemTextJson`
 4. In your framework application:
    - The package installation will add a new module to your `web.config`.
 This module handles any customizations that are required to help migrate to .NET Core.
 See [this](docs/framework.md) for details on what is available here.
 5. In your class libraries: